-This tilt-horizontal coupling causes a variety of problems and is a basic limit to the performance of the isolation systems at low frequencies (below $\sim 0.3$ Hz) [193].
+This tilt-horizontal coupling causes a variety of problems and is a basic limit to the performance of the isolation systems at low frequencies (below ~ 0.3 Hz) [205].
 Seismic motion in the 30-300 mHz region is governed by the microseism, wind and large earthquakes.
 Excess motion in this band affects the locking of the interferometer and consequently the duty cycle of the observatories.
 It may also affect noise in the GW band by frequency up-conversion through non-linearities in the interferometer control.
 The aLIGO HEPI and ISI systems are now limited by the tilt-horizontal coupling at low frequencies, and an external sensor could be easily integrated into the system to reduce amplification of low frequency ground motion.

-We have developed sensors to measure the rotational acceleration of the ground or of stages of the seismic isolation system in vacuum, which could be used to remove the rotational component, creating a purely translational horizontal sensor and/ or reduce the rotation of the stages.
-Several rotational sensors have been investigated in the past [194-197] and two approaches are currently being pursued.
+The SWG have developed sensors to measure the rotational acceleration of the ground or of stages of the seismic isolation system in vacuum, which could be used to remove the rotational component, creating a purely translational horizontal sensor and/ or reduce the rotation of the stages.
+Several rotational sensors have been investigated in the past [206-209] and there are four approaches currently being pursued.
 These include:

-- 1. A tiltmeter based on a low-frequency flexure-beam-balance with an optical readout has been developed which looks very promising [198].
+- 1. A tiltmeter based on a low-frequency flexure-beam-balance with an optical readout has been developed by University of Washington which looks very promising [210].
 Two of these instruments, known as beam rotation sensors, (BRS), were installed at the LIGO Hanford Observatory and have been shown to reduce tilt-noise in a co-located seismometer by factors of ~10 below 0.1 Hz under windy conditions.
 Four additional BRSs are currently being installed at LLO.
 Recent studies suggest that incorporating these sensors into the isolation control system is beneficial to the interferometer, enabling locking under higher wind speeds than before.
 A compact and UHV-compatible version of this instrument with an interferometric readout is also being developed which is suitable to be mounted directly on the ISI.
 Such an instrument has the potential to significantly improve the angular control of the ISI and further reduce the low-frequency differential motion of the platforms. - 2.
-Suspending a horizontal seismometer.
-This approach is distinct from the others in that the seismometer is made to passively reject tilt noise, thus producing a tilt-free horizontal sensor [197]. - 3.
-There has also been work on a variety of other technologies for making gyroscopes.
-Work on passive ring gyros [196] has concluded, and some investigation into Atomic Spin Gyroscopes has been undertaken [199, 200].
+Suspending a horizontal seismometer is work currently being studied at MIT/Cardiff University.
+This approach is distinct from the others in that the seismometer is made to passively reject tilt noise, thus producing a tilt-free horizontal sensor [209]. - 3.
+A new liquid absolute tiltmeter prototype is being investigated at University of Brussels [211].
+This tiltmeter will measure the absolute inclination with respect to local gravity by using a laser beam reflected at the surface of a liquid. - 4.
+The University of Western Australia has designed and built a tilt meter coined 'A Low Frequency Rotational Accelerometer' or ALFRA.
+It uses a beam balance style mechanism supported by cross flexures.
+It is read out by a Walk-off style optical sensor which has achieved a sensitivity of a few nrad/ $\sqrt{\rm Hz}$ at 1mHz [212].
+The cross flexure design allows positioning both vertically and horizontally which enables measurements of all angular degrees of freedom.
+The ALFRA will be used to reduce ground tilt to translation coupling.
+Additionally it is compact enough to be installed on any isolation stage to deliver in-loop error signals for all three angular degrees of freedom.